-We support these people and projects.
-Some of them have a longstanding relationship with Emmanuel and have been supported for many years.
-In most cases there is a strong link with a current or former member of Emmanuel.
+We support these projects and the work that they do in their communities – in the UK and in other parts of the world.
+Some of them have a longstanding relationship with Emmanuel and in most cases there is a strong link with a current or former member of Emmanuel.

 Bishop Barham University College is a constituent college of Uganda Christian University.
-For many years Emmanuel has sponsored students who are training there.
+For many years Emmanuel has sponsored students who are training there as a way of building future church leaders in that area of Africa.
 Each year we sponsor three theological students, and each student is supported for up to three years of study.

-Recently graduated and current students include the following:
+Current and recently graduated students include the following:

 Rachel Wairimu Karanja recently completed her studies and returned to Kajiado Diocese in Southern Kenya, where she is a lay reader and works among the Maasai tribe.